Printing and Display Tips

 Elements in Pictures & Words

-The PDF files were designed for American paper sizes (8.5x11 inch and 11x17 inch), but you can print them at international paper sizes (ex., A4 or A3) simply by using your "fit to page" and "center on page" printing options (the exact options to use will depend on your printer and software).
+The PDF files were designed for American paper sizes (11x8.5 inch and 11x17 inch), but you can print them at international paper sizes (for example, A4 or A3) simply by using your "fit to page" and "center on page" printing options (the exact options to use will depend on your printer and software).

 Poster Printing and Display Tips